Built circa 1764, for Colonel James Madison (1723-1801)

 James Madison Jr., 4th President of the United States

 Mrs "Dolley" Dandridge (Payne) Todd, Madison; First Lady of the United States

 Henry Wood Moncure

 Henry W. Moncure, of Richmond, Virginia

 , and their children.
-But, six months later he was apparently poisoned by three of his 29 slaves, and died.
-As the plantation had never been officially divided between the joint-owners, it initially reverted to Chew before he deeded 2,850 acres of the land to the Madisons in 1737.
+But, six months later Ambrose was apparently poisoned by three of his 29 slaves, and died.
+As the plantation had never been officially divided between the joint-owners, it initially reverted to Chew before he deeded 2,850-acres of the original patent to the Madisons in 1737.

 Supported by her Taylor relatives, Frances